 If contaminated dredge material that was not anticipated or provided for in the permit application is encountered during dredging, operations shall cease immediately.
-Pursuant to 26.039 (b) of the Texas Water Code, the individual operating or responsible for the dredging operations shall notify the commission's emergency response team at (512) 463-7727 as soon as possible, and not later than 24 hours after the discovery of the material.
-The applicant shall also notify the Corps that activities have been temporarily halted.
+Pursuant to §26.039 (b) of the Texas Water Code, the individual operating or responsible for the dredging operations shall notify the State of Texas Spill-Reporting Hotline at 1-800-832-8224 as soon as possible, and not later than 24 hours after the discovery of the material.
+The applicant shall also notify the U.S. Army Corps of Engineers (Corps) that activities have been temporarily halted.
 Contaminated dredge material shall be remediated or disposed of in accordance with TCEQ rules.
 Dredging activities shall not be resumed until authorized in writing by the Commission.

-Contaminated dredge material is defined as dredge material which has been chemically, physically, or biologically altered by man-made or man-induced contaminants which include, but are not limited to solid waste, hazardous waste and hazardous waste constituent as those terms are defined by 30 TAC Chapter 335, Pollutants as defined by Texas Water Code 26.001 and Hazardous Substances as defined in the Texas Health and Safety Code, 361.003.
+"Contaminated dredge material" is defined as dredge material which has been chemically, physically, or biologically altered by man-made or man-induced contaminants which include, but not limited to "solid waste", "hazardous waste", and "hazardous waste constituent" as those terms are defined by 30 Texas Administration Code (TAC) Chapter 335, "Pollutants" as defined by Texas Water Code §26.001 and "Hazardous Substances" as defined in the Texas Health and Safety Code, §361.003.